roidrage/paperplanes/_posts/2013-10-18-the-smallest-distributed-system.md

 Travis CI was built as a well-intentioned fellow.
 It assumed only the best and just thought everything was working correctly all the time.

 Unfortunately that's not the case.
-Everything can plunge into chaos, at anytime, and our code wasn't ready for it.
+Everything can plunge into chaos, at any time, and our code wasn't ready for it.
 We did quite a bit of work, and we still are, to improve this situation, to improve how our own code handles failures in external APIs, even in other components of our infrastructure.